Yash-github591/Yash-Garg/README.md

 ### Hello, I am Yash Garg.

 <!--
-**sKaiCzar/SKaiCzar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**Yash-github591/Yash-github591** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 --->

-I am a full stack web developer who tries to learn new technologies and make interesting projects.
+I am a full-stack web developer who likes to learn new technologies and make interesting projects.

 # Stats :